Beyond Public Access in LLM Pre-Training Data: Abstract

 \section{Abstract}

 \onehalfspacing

-Using a legally obtained dataset of 34 copyrighted O'Reilly Media books, we apply the DE-COP membership inference attack method to investigate whether OpenAI's large language models were trained on copyrighted content without consent.
-Our AUROC scores show that GPT-4o, OpenAI's more recent and capable model, demonstrates strong recognition of paywalled O'Reilly book content (AUROC = 82\%), compared to OpenAI's earlier model GPT-3.5 Turbo.
-In contrast, GPT-3.5 Turbo shows greater relative recognition of publicly accessible O'Reilly book samples.
-GPT-4o Mini, as a much smaller model, shows no knowledge of public or non-public O'Reilly Media content when tested (AUROC $\approx$ 50\%).
-Testing multiple models, with the same cutoff date, helps us account for potential language shifts over time that might bias our findings.
-These results highlight the urgent need for increased corporate transparency regarding pre-training data sources as a means to develop formal licensing frameworks for AI content training.\\
+Using a legally obtained dataset of 34 copyrighted O'Reilly Media books, we apply the DE-COP membership inference attack method to investigate whether OpenAI's large language models show recognition of copyrighted content.
+Our results based on this small sample suggest that GPT-4o, OpenAI's more recent and capable model, exhibits patterns consistent with recognition of pay-walled book content, with an AUROC score of 0.82 (95\% bootstrapped CI: 0.60–0.96), though this wide confidence interval reflects substantial uncertainty due to the limited number of books tested.
+GPT-4o Mini, as a much smaller model, shows little recognition of any O'Reilly Media content with an AUROC score of 0.56 (0.28-0.83) for non-public data.
+Testing multiple models, with the same cutoff date, provides a partial control for potential language shifts over time that might bias our findings, though differences in model size, architecture, and potentially training data composition limit the strength of this control.
+These preliminary results underscore the importance of increased corporate transparency regarding pre-training data sources and the development of formal licensing frameworks for AI content training.
+Our principal contribution is our examination of public and non public data separately.\\

 \textit{Keywords}: Membership Inference Attacks, Large Language Models, Copyright Issues, Data Access Violations, Pre-Training Data, Architecture of Participation.